bjasspa/jasspa/README.md

 and the GUI  version  (mew)  which  requires  X11 on Linux  MacOS  (using  for instance [XQuartz](https://www.xquartz.org/).

-THe MicroEmacs single file executables with macro files embedded come in two flavors:
+The MicroEmacs single file executables with macro files embedded come in two flavors:

 - mecs - terminal version ('c' stands for console, 's' for single file)
 - mews - GUI version (require X11 on Linux and MacOS, 'w' stands for Window)